waves-enterprise/js-contract-sdk/README.md

 # JS Contract SDK

-Toolkit for development, test and deploy smart-contracts on Waves Enterprise ecosystem.
+Toolkit for development, test and create smart-contracts on Waves Enterprise ecosystem.

 ## Documentation